radius-project/docs/docs/content/getting-started/first-app/_index.md

 The code you just added creates a Redis Cache resource and specifies that it should be created by a Recipe.

-Next, update your container definition to include `connections` inside the `properties`:
+Next, update your container definition to include `connections` inside `properties`:

 {{< rad file="snippets/app-with-redis-snippets.bicep" embed=true marker="//CONTAINER" >}}